| Effective: 8/1/1993 |

 Practice players are eligible to receive treatment from the team physicians and athletic staff for injuries related to their participation as practice players.
 They are required to have a physical by the team physicians or their designee prior to their participation.
 They are required to carry and show proof of health insurance that provides coverage for injuries and medical care.
 ASU will act as the secondary insurance for all injuries sustained by students resulting from their participation as practice players.

-The CHS provides the services of team physicians funded by ICA to coordinate and manage medical services to student-athletes.
+ASUHS provides the services of team physicians funded by SDA to coordinate and manage medical services to student-athletes.

-Authorization for all medical services provided to student-athletes must be coordinated through the CHS if any part of the services are in any way paid for or provided on behalf of ASU.
+Authorization for all medical services provided to student-athletes must be coordinated through ASUHS if any part of the services are in any way paid for or provided on behalf of ASU.

 Referrals

 Close communication between the team physicians and all consultants is mandatory.
-Each party must be kept updated of current conditions in case the head coach requests information from either the team physician or consultant.
+Each party must be kept updated of current conditions in case the head coach requests information from the team physician.

 Second opinion referrals will be made only after consultation with the head team physician.
 All documentation from the primary referral will accompany the patient to the provider for a second opinion.

-No coach or other ICA employee may refer a student-athlete to a health professional; only the team physician or certified athletic trainer in consultation with the team physician may do so.
+No coach or other SDA employee may refer a student-athlete to a health professional; only the team physician or certified athletic trainer in consultation with the team physician may do so.

 Athletic Trainer Referral to Team Physician

-ICA or CHS staff may nominate licensed certified healthcare professionals for SMAT to the director of CHS for team membership selection.
+SDA or ASUHS staff may nominate licensed certified healthcare professionals for SMAT to the director of ASUHS for team membership selection.
 Members will be selected and retained on the basis of appropriate licensure, evidence of malpractice coverage, previously demonstrated performance, compliance with NCAA rules, patient need, compliance with SMAT policy guidelines, and experience and training in sports medicine.
-The director of the CHS will submit a list of selected nominees to ICA for comment before final nominee notification of their selection to SMAT.
+The director of ASUHS will submit a list of selected nominees to SDA for comment before final nominee notification of their selection to SMAT.

 Policy Statement for SMAT

 No team physician, designee, consultant, or allied health care professional may overrule another professional without first having consulted directly with that professional.
-However, in any medical situation in which a difference of opinion results among the team physicians, certified specialty consultants, allied health care professionals (i.e., athletic trainer or physical therapist), or other designees of the team physician, the opinion of the head team physician will prevail unless directed otherwise by the director of the CHS in consultation with the chief of the medical staff.
+However, in any medical situation in which a difference of opinion results among the team physicians, certified specialty consultants, allied health care professionals (i.e., athletic trainer or physical therapist), or other designees of the team physician, the opinion of the head team physician will prevail unless directed otherwise by the Medical Director of ASUHS.
 If further resolution is required, refer to the appeals process.

 Team Physicians

-The CHS provides the services of team physicians funded by ICA to coordinate and manage medical services to student-athletes.
+ASUHS provides the services of team physicians funded by SDA to coordinate and manage medical services to student-athletes.

 The scope of medical coverage provided specifically by the team physician includes: